Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 • Computer consultant

 While employment of computer programmers is projected to decline in the next 10 years, automation can help them be more efficient and focus on more complex tasks and challenges.
-Programmers need a bachelor’s degree, and the pay ranges from $54,310 to $157,690 per year.
+Programmers typically need a bachelor’s degree to enter this field.

 Computer science and IT programs at University of Phoenix